Parallelism (rhetoric): Forms

 Parallelisms of various sorts are the chief rhetorical device of Biblical poetry in the tristich and in multiples of distich parallels and also in the poetry of many other cultures around the world, particularly in their oral traditions.
 Robert Lowth coined the term parallelismus membrorum (parallelism of members, i.e. poetic lines) in his 1788 book, Lectures on the Sacred Poetry of the Hebrew Nation.
 Roman Jakobson pioneered the secular study of parallelism in poetic-linguistic traditions around the world, including his own Russian tradition.

 Chinese and Vietnamese classical poetry and prose have frequently made use of parallelism.
 Conversations between learned men in many cases involved exchanging single parallel couplets as a form of playing with words, as well as a kind of mental duel.
 In a parallel couplet, not only must the content, the parts of speech, the mythological and historico-geographical allusions, be all separately matched and balanced, but most of the tones must also be paired reciprocally.
 Even tones are conjoined with inflected ones, and vice versa.

-Parallelisms in artistic speech are common in some languages of Mesoamerica, such as Nahuatl (Aztec).
+Parallelisms in artistic speech are common in some languages of Mesoamerica, such as Nahuatl (Aztec) and some Mayan languages.
 It has also been observed in a language of Indonesia (that Fox imprecisely referred to as "Rotinese") and Navajo.
 Other research has found parallelisms in the languages of the Ural-Altaic area (including Finnish-Karelian folk poetry and the epics and songs of the Turkic and Mongolian peoples) and Toda, suggesting wider distribution among Dravidian languages.

-In the Limba language community, some prayers are formed with parallelisms.
+In the Limba language community of Sierra Leone and Guinea, some prayers are formed with parallelisms.